 As COVID-19 and the shock caused by its arrival begin to move into the past and we look forward, every aspect of society aims to resume normalcy as much as possible.
 Within schools, that means a bigger focus on cleanliness and health.
-Healthy K-12 classrooms that are as free of germs as possible need the right tools, and for the near future schools will probably still maintain some degree of social distancing plus remote learning, also known as hybrid classrooms.
-Technologies such as interactive displays to help you ensure both get a positive boost.
+Healthy K-12 classrooms that are as free of germs as possible need the right tools, and for the near future schools will probably still maintain some degree of social distancing plus blended or hybrid learning, with some students attending remotely.
+Technologies such as interactive displays can help you ensure both get a positive boost.

 Of course, health and hygiene were always important, but the pandemic certainly placed them front and center in the minds of educators, administrators, and parents.
 Even the kids know a lot more about germs now than their peers in previous years.
 School districts all over the world are in the midst of a massive re-planning and investment push, organizing new learning spaces and facing rather considerable spending on new technology and tools to accommodate diversified teaching models.